zxdavb/evohome-async/README.md

 ```

 ### Differences from non-async version
+It is loosely based upon https://github.com/watchforstock/evohome-client, but async-aware.

-The difference between the **evohomeasync** and **evohomeclient** libraries are significant, but it should be relatively straightforward to port your code over to this async library should you wish.
+The difference between the **evohome-async** and **evohome-client** libraries are significant, but it should be relatively straightforward to port your code over to this async library should you wish.

 For example, entity ID attrs are `.id` and no longer `.dhwId`, `zoneId`, etc.